 Rounding Up: Why To Fix Power Steering Assist Fault As Soon As Possible

-If your car has a power steering assist fault, get it looked at and fixed as soon as possible.
+If your car has a power steering assist defect, get it examined and fixed as soon as possible.

-Most power steering problems aren’t immediately dangerous.
+Most power steering problems aren’t instantly dangerous.
 There are exceptions, though, especially with electric systems.

-If you’re in doubt, take your car to a shop on a flatbed trailer.
-If essential, you could also call a mechanic to your residence or workplace.
+If you’re in uncertain, take your car to a shop on a flatbed trailer.
+If crucial, you could also call a mechanic to your residence or workplace.

-Don’t take any chances.
+Don’t take any risks.
 Get a power steering assist fault fixed as soon as you can.